 No additional payments with the side letter

 The token side letter provides an additional advantage for investors, as no additional payments are required to receive tokens.
 This is not the same for token warrants, where their value is already included in the value of the SAFE, to which the former is signed as an annex.
-Consequently, the DevLab is not involved in token sale (the paid token transfer) but instead it covers only the distribution of tokens previously received from Token SPV.
+Consequently, the DevLab is not involved in token sale (the paid token transfer), but instead it covers only the distribution of tokens previously received from Token SPV.

 In summary, if a DevLab is registered in the US, then it's best to use a token warrant along with SAFE.
-If founders have registered the DevLab outside of the US (i.e. in Europe or elsewhere), then they have more flexibility in choosing between the token side letter and the token warrant to sign along with SAFE.
+If founders have registered the DevLab outside of the US (i.e., in Europe or elsewhere), then they have more flexibility in choosing between the token side letter and the token warrant to sign along with SAFE.

 The key differences between the two are that the token side letter gives founders more flexibility in terms of whether they will issue tokens or not and what the token price would be.
-Unlike the token warrant, the token side letter doesn't specify token price or dates for token exercise.
+Unlike the token warrant, the token side letter doesn't specify the token price or dates for token exercise.

-📝 To read more about the differences between the token warrant and token side letter, and download a free token side letter template, visit this page
+📝 To read more about the differences between the token warrant and token side letter and download a free token side letter template, visit this page.

 When should a simple agreement for future tokens (SAFT) be used?

-A SAFT (a simple agreement for future tokens) is a document that is usually signed with a startup that has already decided on the type of tokens it plans to issue, and already has detailed the tokenomics, and created a token distribution plan (including prices and stages of distribution) and a White Paper (which describes all of the above).
+A SAFT (a simple agreement for future tokens) is a document that is usually signed with a startup that has already decided on the type of tokens it plans to issue and already has detailed the tokenomics and created a token distribution plan (including prices and stages of distribution) and a White Paper (which describes all of the above).
 There are a couple of reasons why a SAFT is usually not signed before these steps have taken place.

 A SAFT cannot be signed without detailing the material terms of issuing and transferring tokens to investors